hopv/nola/README.md

-# Nola: Deep Embedding for Later-free Nested Invariants
+# Nola: Nested Invariants without Step-Indexing

 Nola is a library for achieving expressive later-free nested invariants by the power of deep embedding.